Why reducing the cosmic sound horizon alone can not fully resolve the Hubble tension: The acoustic scale measurements from the CMB and BAO

-where $z_{\star}\approx 1090$ is the redshift of cosmological recombination, $c_s(z)$ is the sound speed of the photon-baryon fluid, $c$ is the speed of light, and $H(z)$ is the redshift-dependent cosmological expansion rate.
-The sound horizon $r_{\star}$ is the comoving distance a sound wave could travel from the beginning of the universe to recombination, a standard ruler in any given model, and $D(z_{\star})$ is the comoving distance from a present day observer to the last scattering surface, {\it i.e.} to the epoch of recombination.
+where $r_\star$ is the sound horizon at recombination, or the comoving distance a sound wave could travel from the beginning of the universe to recombination, and $D(z_{\star})$ is the comoving distance from a present day observer to the last scattering surface, \ie, to the epoch of recombination.
+In a given model, $r_\star$ and $D(z_{\star})$ can be determined from $r_{\star} = \int_{z_{\star}}^\infty c_s(z) {\rm d} z /H(z)$ and $D(z_{\star})=\int^{z_\star}_0 c \ {\rm d} z / H(z)$, where $c_s(z)$ is the sound speed of the photon-baryon fluid, $H(z)$ is the redshift-dependent cosmological expansion rate and $c$ is the speed of light.
+To complete the prescription, one also needs to determine $z_\star$ using a model of recombination.

 The redshift dependence of the Hubble parameter in the $\Lambda$CDM model can be written as